 The chaplains are honored to be a part of the ongoing spiritual development of the Holy Cross community.
 Please contact us for more information about our programs or to have a conversation about your faith or personal concerns.

-A Holy Cross graduate of the class of 1984, Marybeth received her Master of Divinity from Weston Jesuit School of Theology in 1990.
+A Holy Cross graduate of 1999, Meg received her Master of Social Work from the Boston University School of Social Work in 2022 and a Master of Divinity from the Weston School of Theology in Cambridge, Massachusetts in 2003.

 Fr.
 Jim Hayes, S.J.

 Fr.
 James Hayes, S.J. graduated from Holy Cross in 1972, served for three years in the U.S. Navy and entered the Jesuits in August 1975.
 Fr.
 Hayes has a master's degree in philosophy from Gonzaga University, a Master of Divinity from Regis College of the University of Toronto, a Licentiate degree in Theology from the Jesuit School of Theology in Berkeley, and a master's in pastoral counseling from Loyola College of Maryland.
 Fr.
 Hayes spent four years in Jamaica teaching and doing pastoral ministry.
 He served as chaplain at Fairfield University from 1987-1992, and associate chaplain at Holy Cross from 1995-1999.
 From 1999-2004, Fr.
 Hayes was director of vocations for the Society of Jesus of New England.
 Fr.
 Hayes is the founder and first chair of the College's Mission and Identity Committee.

 In addition to pastoral ministry, Dr. Hill's passion for college students led him to serve as an Interfaith Chaplain at Cal State University, Long Beach, a resident director of first-year students at Tufts University, and an area coordinator at Simmons University.